-Our Responsibilities for the Audit of the Financial Statements
+Our responsibilities for the audit of the financial statements

-Our objective is to plan and perform the audit assignment in a manner that allows us to obtain sufficient and appropriate audit evidence for our opinion.
+Our objective is to plan and perform the audit engagement in a manner that allows us to obtain sufficient and appropriate audit evidence for our opinion.

-Our audit has been performed with a high, but not absolute, level of assurance, which means we may not have detected all errors and fraud during our audit.
+Our audit has been performed with a high, but not absolute, level of assurance, which means we may not detect all material errors and fraud during our audit.